shravan-padakanti/scala-1/Pattern-Matching.md

 ### Pattern Matching and Methods

-Of course, it’s also possible to define the evaluation function as a method of the base trait.
+Of course, it’s also possible to define the evaluation function as a method of the base classes or traits in the hierarchy.
 Example
 ```
 trait Expr {